benknight/hue-python-rgb-converter/README.md

-philips-hue-python-tools
+Philips Hue Python Tools
 ========================

-Python tools for the Philips Hue API
+For now, this is just a library for RGB-CIE1931 color conversion.